 Blaize Pengilly 23:24

 Final Thoughts?
 Yeah, phone insurance for me.
 The jury's out on this one.
 However, I can see how for some people, it's really beneficial and worthwhile.
-However, yeah, I think it really it really comes down to doing the research and you looking at yourself and your habits, your behaviors and going how likely Am I to actually get enough value out of these to warrant paying that your premiums up front or premiums over the month and guess adding to a bill they may not even use or get any value from in the end.
+However, yeah, I think it really it really comes down to doing the research and you looking at yourself and your habits, your behaviours and going how likely Am I to actually get enough value out of these to warrant paying that your premiums up front or premiums over the month and guess adding to a bill they may not even use or get any value from in the end.
 So for me sums down on phone insurance, unless you do your research and find a good value plan that will really work for you.
 Hey, Dan,

 Dan Jovevski 24:15